Recently, Ukeru launched a new series of webinars, speaking with trauma-informed changemakers.

-Join Ukeru President, Kim Sanders as she speaks with Hannah about her family’s experience with restraint, the transition from public to private school and back again, and her mission to help other parents navigate often confusing terrain.
+Ukeru President, Kim Sanders, spoke with Hannah about her family’s experience with restraint, the transition from public to private school and back again, and her mission to help other parents navigate often confusing terrain.

 Follow the Conversation!
 We encourage participants to add your voice to the conversation by using the hashtag #StartsWithU on Twitter.